goatcorp/dalamud-docs/docs/plugin-development/reverse-engineering/using-custom-cs.md

 ## Building against your Custom ClientStructs

-Once your `.csproj` has been updated as described above, you will additionally be responsible for [manually initializing the ClientStructs resolver](https://github.com/aers/FFXIVClientStructs#signature-resolution).
+Once you have built your custom ClientStructs DLL and your plugin's `.csproj` has been updated as described above, you will additionally be responsible for [manually initializing the ClientStructs resolver](https://github.com/aers/FFXIVClientStructs#signature-resolution).
 This is normally done by putting the following code in your plugin's constructor: